+To replicate blood flow through the heart, a peristaltic pump was added to the model.
 The pump generates flow through the heart, directing the balloon catheter through the chambers to the valve in a similar manner to blood circulation.
-It is commonly seen during procedures to "float" the catheter tip using the blood flow to reach the pulmonic valve; The pump simulates the flow to assist in reaching the valve [4].
-Also, using a pump during the training procedure creates a more realistic model.
-The ideal flow rate to match native physiology for a french bulldog is 1.15 mL per beat per kilogram of body weight for the canine [13].
-The canine the model was built around weighs 9.8kg and the average flow rate in a canine during the procedure is approximately 80 beats per minute.
+It is commonly seen during procedures to "float" the catheter tip using the blood flow to reach the pulmonic valve; the pump simulates the flow to assist in reaching the valve [4].
+The ideal flow rate to match native physiology for a French Bulldog is 1.15 mL per beat per kilogram of body weight [13].
+The canine the model was built around weighs 9.8kg and the average heart rate in a canine during the procedure is approximately 80 beats per minute.
 Based on the flow rate, weight of the canine, and the heart rate, the flow rate for the pump needs to be approximately 902 mL per minute.
 The pump used in the model is a peristaltic 900 mL/min high flow pump.
 It requires 12 volts DC power at 1.5 amps.
 To simplify the system, the pump was integrated with other electrical components, enabling it to be powered by a wall outlet and a switch.

-To connect the pump to the heart a 6.35 mm inner diameter and 9.525 mm outer diameter clear polyvinyl chloride tubing was used.
-The tubing from the outlet valve on the pump connected to the proximal end of the jugular vein at a 60 degree angle and was secured with a hose clamp.
+To connect the pump to the heart, a 6.35 mm inner diameter and 9.525 mm outer diameter clear polyvinyl chloride tubing was used.
+The tubing from the outlet valve on the pump connects to the proximal end of the jugular vein at a 60 degree angle and is secured with a hose clamp (Figure 3).
 This ensured the fluid path was moving in the correct direction into the heart.
-Additional tubing was fastened to the output of the pulmonary artery and the tubing was directed to the bottom of the fluid basin to ensure the water surface remained undisturbed.
 The water inlet valve on the pump was secured with tubing that stretched into the bottom of the water tank to pull in the fluid.